Lower semicontinuity of monotone functionals in the mixed topology on $C_b$: Introduction

-Let $\Om$ be a Polish space and $C_b=C_b(\Om)$ denote the space of all bounded continuous functions $\Om\to \R$.\ In a series of papers \cite{delbaen2,delbaen1}, Freddy Delbaen has recently proved that convex monotone functionals on $C_b$, which are continuous from below, admit a dual representation in terms of countably additive measures.\ As a consequence, such functionals are lower semicontinuous in the Mackey topology $\mu(C_b,\ca)$ of the dual pair $(C_b,\ca)$, where $\ca$ denotes the space of all countably additive Borel measures of finite variation.\ This is a remarkable result, since, as Freddy Delbaen emphasizes in \cite{delbaen2}, the Mackey topology is not metrizable, and continuity from below is a requirement for sequences, so that non-metrizability poses a problem.
-Therefore, in \cite{delbaen2,delbaen1}, another path is chosen, and the proofs therein rely on compactification methods, more precisely, on the fact that every Polish space can be embedded as a $G_\delta$ into a compact metric space.
+One way out of this dilemma is to restrict the attention to continuous claims.\ Choosing the space $C_b$ of bounded continuous functions as an underlying function space, it is well-known that continuity from above, for a convex monotone functional $C_b\to \R$, is a sufficient but not necessary condition for a dual representation in terms of countably additive measures, see, e.g., \cite{MR4289666}.\ However, the question whether such a representation is equivalent to the weaker notion of continuity from below on general Polish state spaces has been unanswered for almost a decade, as discussed in the introduction of \cite{delbaen1}.
+In a series of papers \cite{delbaen1,delbaen2}, this question has been answered positively and, as a consequence, convex monotone functionals on $C_b$, which are continuous from below, are lower semicontinuous in the Mackey topology $\mu(C_b,\ca)$ of the dual pair $(C_b,\ca)$, where $\ca$ denotes the space of all countably additive signed Borel measures with finite variation.\ From a mathematical perspective, this is a remarkable result, since the Mackey topology $\mu(C_b,\ca)$ is not metrizable and continuity from below is a requirement for sequences, so that nonmetrizability poses a major problem.\ Therefore, in \cite{delbaen1,delbaen2}, another path is chosen, and the proofs therein rely on compactification methods, more precisely, on the fact that every Polish space can be embedded as a $G_\delta$ into a compact metric space.}